-Second, the book lists major components of Big Data Analytics and introduces an integrated architecture-Advanced Analytics Platform (AAP)-that combines Big Data Analytics with the rest of the analytics infrastructures and integrates with business processes.
-It shows how these components work together in the AAP to provide an integrated engine that can combine Big Data with traditional Data Warehouse and Business Intelligence to provide an overall solution unknown consequences.
-However, I have outlined a number of critical areas to probe further, as well as a number of required components, irrespective of the position taken.
+Second, the book lists major components of Big Data Analytics and introduces an integrated architecture-Advanced Analytics Platform (AAP) that combines Big Data Analytics with the rest of the analytics infrastructures and integrates with business processes.
+It shows how these components work together in the AAP to provide an integrated engine that can combine Big Data with traditional Data Warehouse and Business Intelligence to provide an overall solution.